Non-binary wedding couple photoshoot

 Fenon-binary-wedding-couple-on-path

-In fact the embroidery on the train of my dress wasn’t finished on my wedding day – a fact about which I was always very sad.
+Unfortunately embroidery on the train of my dress wasn’t finished on my wedding day – a fact about which I was always very sad.
 With so many outfits to make for the whole wedding party, not to mention two other paying clients who had the same wedding day as me, my own dress was my last priority.
-It took me 14 years but I had eventually finished the dress and this photoshoot was a celebration of that as well as finding Rachel’s new non-binary self.
+It took me 14 years but I had eventually finished the dress!
+And this photoshoot was a celebration of that as well as finding Rachel’s new non-binary self.

 embroidered-train-wedding-dress

 As well as wearing things I had made for our original wedding day we added a little extra for the shoot.
-Rachel designed a skirt for herself, which I made for her (she even did some of the stitching herself) and a few of the photos were taken in ‘Rachel’s new wardrobe’ with a little green eyeliner to match thrown in.
+Rachel designed a skirt for herself, which I made for her (she even did some of the stitching herself)!
+So a few of the photos were taken in ‘Rachel’s new wardrobe’ with a little green eyeliner to match thrown in.

 non-binary-bride-and-groom